A Coq Mechanization of JavaScript Regular Expression Semantics: Introduction

-We claim the following contributions: \begin{itemize} \item \itemname{A shallow-embedded Coq mechanization} We show that ECMAScript regex semantics can be shallowly embed in Coq, and we describe the encoding techniques required to represent exceptions, nonlocality, and possible nontermination in that style (\cref{sec:mechanization}).
+We claim the following contributions: \begin{itemize} \item \itemname{A shallow-embedded Coq mechanization} We show that ECMAScript regex semantics can be shallowly embedded in Coq, and we describe the encoding techniques required to represent exceptions, nonlocality, and possible nontermination in that style (\cref{sec:mechanization}).
 We match the original specification as closely as possible: throughout the development, we interleave Coq code and English statements so that one can easily audit the mechanization.
-We translate more than 33 pages of pseudocode into Coq definitions. \item \itemname{Safety and termination proofs} Using our mechanization, we prove the correctness of several non-trivial properties of the ECMAScript regex semantics, demonstrating that our mechanization enables formal reasoning about JavaScript regexes.
+In total, we translated over 33 pages of pseudocode into Coq definitions. \item \itemname{Safety and termination proofs} Using our mechanization, we prove the correctness of several non-trivial properties of the ECMAScript regex semantics, demonstrating that our mechanization enables formal reasoning about JavaScript regexes.
 In \cref{sec:proofs}, we prove that the specification always terminates and that it cannot crash.
-In the process, we surface and mechanize crucial invariants. \item \itemname{A usable foundation for regex research} We show that our mechanization style is compatible with traditional program proofs and provides a usable formal foundation for regular expression compilation and optimization research by verifying a regex optimization excerpted from the Irregexp engine (\cref{sec:strictly_nullable}). \item \itemname{An executable ground-truth for JavaScript regexes} We show that our mechanization style is compatible with extraction to OCaml; link the result with Unicode libraries, and show that we can plug it into a browser in a way that passes all relevant standard tests, albeit slowly in some cases (\cref{subsec:extraction}).
+In the process, we surface and mechanize crucial invariants. \item \itemname{A usable foundation for regex research} We show that our mechanization style is compatible with traditional program proofs and provides a usable formal foundation for regular expression compilation and optimization research by verifying a regex optimization excerpted from the Irregexp engine found in V8 (\cref{sec:strictly_nullable}). \item \itemname{An executable ground-truth for JavaScript regexes} We show that our mechanization style is compatible with extraction to OCaml and compilation to JavaScript.
+We link the result with Unicode libraries, and show that we can plug it into a JavaScript engine in a way that passes all relevant standard tests, albeit slowly in some cases (\cref{subsec:extraction}).
 To the best of our knowledge, this is the first time that a candidate reference interpreter has been proposed for JavaScript regexes. \end{itemize}